» EWC Rules & Guidelines Aug 10, 2006 15:11:39 GMT -6 Shadow Man™, Michael Saint, and 27 more like this

 Can I say the same things in fewer words?

 Did I spend time talking about my opponent?
 (Doesn't need to be trash but you need to address them)

 Did I show that I know my opponent?
-(Did I do homework?
+(Did I do research?
 Read past work?
 Read segments?
 Do I know what's been happening the last 30 days?)

 Was I creative or do I drag on?